KevinZonda/k-lang/README.md

 # K Language

 > [!NOTE]
-> This was also my FYP (Final Year Project, aka thesis) of my undergraduate at the University of Birmingham.
+> This was also my undergraduate FYP (Final Year Project, aka thesis) at the University of Birmingham, supervised by [Dr. Paul Levy](https://www.cs.bham.ac.uk/~pbl/).
 > The latest version (commit hash) I submitted to the University is `97f26d656a9ff409bae506240da118cb8b10f53f`.
 > I also tagged it as [fyp](https://github.com/KevinZonda/k-lang/tree/fyp).
 > You can also access it at uni's GitLab (if you have permission) at <https://git.cs.bham.ac.uk/projects-2023-24/xxs166>